 May be you’ve just opened your first credit account.
 Provided you’re disciplined with your repayments, it’ll be a relatively quick path to establishing a good credit record .

-May be you made a late repayment.
-Credit agencies monitor for consistency, so this will impact your credit record.
+May be you’ve been in arrears (also called an overdue or delinquent payment).
+Credit agencies monitor for consistency, so if you’ve been in arrears this will impact your credit record.
 It’s not the end of world, but it will take time to get back in the good books.

 May be you’ve a default, Country Court Judgement (CCJ) or Individual Voluntary Arrangement (IVA) registered against you.
 Any of these means a long road to recovery, simply because they will remain on your credit record for six years.